Baertig/han-flash/README.md

 ## Overview

 Anki Card Creator is designed to streamline the creation of comprehensive flashcards for language learning.
 The application goes beyond simple word-translation pairs by integrating example sentences, sentence breakdowns, pinyin pronunciation guides, and multimedia elements (audio and images) specifically tailored for learning Chinese.
+It leverages AI to automatically generate much of this content.

 ## Current Features

 - Create flashcards with Chinese words/characters, pinyin, and translations
+- **AI-powered Autofill**: Automatically fetch pinyin, translation, example sentence (with pinyin and translation), and a detailed sentence breakdown using OpenAI GPT.
+- **Dynamic Dialog**: The new card dialog includes fields for all generated data, allowing user edits.
+- **Sentence Breakdown**: View a word-by-word breakdown of example sentences, including pinyin and meaning.
 - View existing flashcards in a responsive grid layout
 - Add and delete flashcards
-- Basic structure ready for enhancement features
+- **Expandable Sections**: Example sentence and breakdown sections automatically expand when populated.

 ## Planned Features

-- Integration with AI services (like OpenAI) to generate:
-  - Example sentences using the target word
-  - Detailed breakdowns of example sentences
 - Text-to-speech functionality for pronunciation practice
 - Image generation using DALL-E or similar services to provide visual context
 - Export capabilities to Anki format